MysticQuest/asyncexpert-course/README.md

 ### 5. Async 3
 - The project executes mock download operations asynchronously, with a timeout delay and combined cancellation token.
 - Unit tests with XUnit and MockHttp, logs operations and exceptions.

+### 6. Low-Level Concurrency
+- The project tests a concurrent queue and a class with number calculations against a multithreaded environment.
+- Locks have been replaced with Volatile/Interlocked and more tests have been added for the queue.
+- Unit tests with NUnit.